Jack Medica: 1936 Olympics

-At the 1936 Summer Olympics in Berlin, Germany, Medica won a gold medal in the 400-meter freestyle and set a new Olympic record at 4:44.5, joining Adolph Kiefer as the only American swimmers to win a gold medal at the Berlin Olympics.
-He received a silver medal for his second-place performance in the 1,500-meter freestyle, recording a final time of 19:34.0.
 Medica also received a second silver medal as a member of the runner-up U.S. team in the men's 4×200-meter freestyle relay, together with American teammates Ralph Flanagan, John Macionis and Paul Wolf.
-The American relay team finished with a time of 9:03.0, behind the winning Japanese team.
+As in several other swimming the events, and the American and Japanese teams were considered the favorites.
+The American relay team finished with a time of 9:03.0, around 12 seconds behind the winning Japanese team.